unimi-dse/9768672c/README.md

    Functions
 -----------------------------------------------------------------
-!Most of the functions includes arguments which, if not specified, will have as value the default one indicated inside the documentation!
+Most of the functions includes arguments which, if not specified, will have as value the default one which is properly indicated inside the documentation, by typing: ?name_of_the_function().

 ### import_data()
 The function import_data() allows to have the dataset in the global environment as a dataframe.